-4. The owner/operator shall maintain an operations log for this engine current and on-site (or at a central location) for a minimum of three (3) years, and this log shall be provided to District, State and Federal personnel upon request.
-The log shall include, at a minimum, the following information:
+4. The owner/operator shall maintain an operations log for this equipment current and on-site (or at a central location) for a minimum of five (5) years, and this log shall be provided to District, State and/or Federal personnel, upon request.
+The log shall include, at a minimum, the information specified below:

 a.
-Date of each use and duration of each use (to the nearest tenth of an hour);
+Date(s) of each use and duration of each use (in hours);